risingwavelabs/helm-charts/docs/CONFIGURATION.md

 > [!WARNING]
 >
-> State store backend is supposed to changeless in almost all cases.
+> State store backend is supposed to immutable in almost all cases.
 Please don't change it while upgrading!

 Customize the `stateStore` section to configure the state store backends.
 Currently, the following backends are
 supported: